vihdzp/miratope-rs/README.md

 and was later adapted for the [Stella software](https://www.software3d.com/StellaManual.php?prod=stella4D#import).
 Miratope plans to use a further generalization of the Stella `.off` format for any amount of dimensions.

 Miratope includes a small library simple or generatable polytopes at startup.
-For more complicated polytopes, many of them can be downloaded from
+More complicated polytopes can be downloaded from
 [OfficialURL's personal collection](https://drive.google.com/drive/u/0/folders/1nQZ-QVVBfgYSck4pkZ7he0djF82T9MVy).
 Eventually, most here will be browsable from Miratope itself.